Smosh: The Movie: Plot

 The duo then make it to the embarrassing video, where a furious Anthony discovers that Ian was the one who recorded and uploaded the video.
 Ian finally expresses his frustration with how boring Anthony has become, which leads to an argument between the pair.
-They both engage in a fight that lasts through three other videos, ending with them returning to Anthony’s video.
+They both engage in a fight that lasts through three other videos, ending with them returning to Anthony's video.
 Ian decides to make it up to Anthony by beating up his past self, preventing his humiliation.
 Anthony then goes to help him, but past Ian interferes and attacks Anthony, while Ian is trying to knock out past Anthony.
 In the process, the other students also start to fight one another.
 During the battle, Diri reveals itself to be Steve YouTube, who tells them that sending the two into YouTube was part of his evil scheme to keep them in YouTube forever.

 Frightened, they race to escape YouTube via their video history, with Steve putting several unsuccessful obstacles in their way, as they make it to the portal only for Steve YouTube to be there waiting for them.
 Suddenly, a bear appears and attacks Steve, allowing the duo to escape YouTube.
-Returning to the real world, Anthony and Ian discover that, due to their changes to Anthony's embarrassing video (and therefore literal history), they have become famous, turning the video into the "Clone Fight" video; in which they met the President of the United States, created a movie, a TV series, and a show on Broadway.
-Through this, Ian is dating Butt Massage Girl, Anthony has 30 girlfriends, whom he immediately rejects and the duo are now living in a mansion in which Ian's parents live with them.
+Returning to the real world, Anthony and Ian discover that, due to their changes to Anthony's embarrassing video, now titled "Clone Fight", they wound up in an alternate reality where they have become famous, met the President of the United States, created a movie, a TV series, and a show on Broadway.
+Because of this, Ian is dating Butt Massage Girl, Anthony has 30 girlfriends, whom he immediately rejects and the duo are now living in a mansion in which Ian's parents live with them.
 Steve YouTube, now going by You-too-bay, has Anthony's former job as a pizza delivery man and Jenna Marbles is the CEO of YouTube.
 Butt Massage Girl accompanies them as they go to their high school reunion.

 As they arrive at their reunion, they discover they are the most famous ones there.
 When Anthony seeks out Anna and finds her, he is dismayed to find out that Anna loved him back in the day, but she was intimidated by him being rich and famous.
-Encouraged by Ian and an image of Austin, Anthony performs 'Magic Pocket Slave Monsters', and successfully performs the backflip, alongside Ian and finally wins Anna over, and they kiss.
+Encouraged by Ian and an image of Austin, Anthony performs 'Magic Pocket Slave Monsters,' and successfully performs the backflip, alongside Ian and finally wins Anna over, and they kiss.
 Butt Massage Girl and Anna meet onstage to which Butt Massage Girl reveals her name is Brad, to which Ian exclaims explosively.